sna9go/wideq/README.md

 WideQ v2
 =====

-- Support LG SmartThinQ v2
+- Support LG ThinQ v2
 - Support LG TIIUN MINI (Look at tiiun.py)

 A library for interacting with the "LG SmartThinq" system, which can control heat pumps and such.
 I reverse-engineered the API from their mobile app.